projectacrn/acrn-hypervisor/doc/introduction/index.rst

 there are more efficient methods for accessing devices, for example "pass-through".

-ACRN device model is a placeholder of the UOS.
-It allocates memory for the User OS, configures and initializes the devices used by the UOS, loads the virtual firmware, initializes the virtual CPU state, and invokes the ACRN hypervisor service to execute the guest instructions.
+ACRN device model is a placeholder of the User VM.
+It allocates memory for the User OS, configures and initializes the devices used by the User VM, loads the virtual firmware, initializes the virtual CPU state, and invokes the ACRN hypervisor service to execute the guest instructions.
-ACRN Device model is an application running in the Service OS that emulates devices based on command line configuration, as shown in the architecture diagram :numref:`device-model` below:
+ACRN Device model is an application running in the Service VM that emulates devices based on command line configuration, as shown in the architecture diagram :numref:`device-model` below: